 Written by: Allison of Some the Wiser

-Mexican Sweet Potato Quinoa Salad
+Creating This Mexican Quinoa Salad Recipe

 I love food and I love to cook, though I haven’t always been very adventurous in the kitchen.
 I have been a regular stalker of food blogs, I love to try new recipes and unusual ingredients, and I read cookbooks cover to cover like novels.
 But until very recently, I didn’t dare deviate from a recipe.

-I think my cautious cooking ways may have began when I was eight years old and I hatched a plan for an original Mother’s Day breakfast surprise.
+I think my cautious cooking ways may have began when I was eight-years-old and I hatched a plan for an original Mother’s Day breakfast surprise.
 My creation involved green grapes, yogurt, and lettuce.
 It was a surprise alright, just not an edible one.
 After that, I stuck to recipes.

 For the most part, things have run smoothly in the kitchen with recipes and I have served meals, not science experiments, that are met with smiles at the table.
 But now I have three kids and that has changed everything.